k2view-academy/K2View-Academy/articles/39_fabric_catalog/03_discovery_process.md

   * Determining whether a field holds sensitive data and thus should be marked as PII.

-* Upon the Plugin Framework execution completion, the Catalog schema is saved into the *neo4j* Graph DB and can be viewed via the Catalog application.
+* Upon completion of the Plugin Framework execution, the Catalog schema is saved into the *neo4j* Graph DB and it can be viewed via the Catalog application.

-The Catalog support the following actions:
+The Catalog supports the following actions:

 * Versioning - a new version is created when the Discovery job is executed and it identified the changes comparing to the previous Catalog version.
 By default, the Catalog application displays the latest version.